ianlennymatthews/jane-challenge/DESIGNDOC.md

   }
 ```
 - During implementation I was also aware of the following step which was to sort the results both alphabetically and numerically
-- For readability, seperated it into a seperate function that calls is called in ``calculateResults``
+- For readability, seperated it into a seperate helper function that calls is called in ``calculateResults``

 ```
 function getTopThree(obj) {